League:

 2

-In 2018, the FA introduced a new initiative to help clubs boost their finances.
-For FA Cup matches, clubs were required to affix a single FA Cup competition patch on the right sleeve.
-This was to allow each club the opportunity to secure additional sponsorship on the left sleeve.
-(Oxford did not secure any sponsors).
+In 2018, the FA launched a new initiative aimed at helping clubs enhance their finances.
+As part of this initiative, clubs participating in FA Cup matches were required to display a single FA Cup competition patch on the right sleeve of their shirts.
+This new rule allowed each club the opportunity to secure additional sponsorship on the left sleeve.
+However, Oxford United did not manage to secure any sponsors for this sleeve during the season.

-The first fixture coincided with the remembrance weekend, but for this season, there were no 'poppy' shirts.
+The first FA Cup fixture coincided with the remembrance weekend, but for this season, there were no 'poppy' shirts.
 Instead, black armbands with the poppy motif were worn.

 Barnsley